-Vendors and their sub-contractors will comply with Canada’s prohibition of forced labour and importation of goods produced, in whole or in part, by forced or compulsory labour.
-This includes forced or compulsory child labour and applies to all goods, regardless of their country of originFootnote 5.
+Vendors and their sub-contractors will comply with Canada’s prohibition on the importation of goods produced, in whole or in part, by forced or compulsory labour.
+This includes forced or compulsory child labour and applies to all goods, regardless of their country of originFootnote 4.

 10.3 Child labour

 All workers must be of at least the legal minimum age based on the applicable laws and regulations.
-Workers under the age of 18 shall not perform hazardous work that may jeopardize their health or safety.
-Hazardous work includes, but is not limited to, work which exposes children to physical, psychological or sexual abuse; work underground, under water, at dangerous heights or in confined spaces; work with dangerous machinery, equipment and tools, or which involves the manual handling or transport of heavy loads; work which may expose children to an unhealthy environment; work under difficult conditions, including long hours of work or work where the child is unreasonably confined to the premises of the employerFootnote 6.
+Workers under the age of 18 must not perform hazardous work that may jeopardize their health or safety.
+Hazardous work includes work which exposes children to physical, psychological or sexual abuse; work underground, under water, at dangerous heights or in confined spaces; work with dangerous machinery, equipment and tools, or which involves the manual handling or transport of heavy loads; work which may expose children to an unhealthy environment; work under difficult conditions, including long hours of work or work where the child is unreasonably confined to the premises of the employerFootnote 5.

 Appendix A: Glossary of terms

 - mean all national, local and other applicable laws and regulations that apply to the performance of the Contract, including laws and regulations of the country where the good is produced or service provided.